Dr Lou Harvey

 - Position: Lecturer in Language Education

-- Areas of expertise: Language and intercultural learning; learning through arts practice; HE internationalisation; voice and narrative; arts-based research; public engagement and public pedagogy; co-production
+- Areas of expertise: Intercultural and peace education; learning at the intersection of language and the arts; voice and narrative; arts-based research; public engagement and public pedagogy; co-production

 - Email: L.T.Harvey@leeds.ac.uk

 I joined the team at Leeds in January 2014.
 A first-generation university student, I studied English Language and Literature at the University of Edinburgh, after which I completed my CELTA, taught English as a Foreign Language in Edinburgh, and then moved to Bratislava, Slovakia, where I taught English for two years.
 After another short period of teaching in Scotland, this time in Glasgow, I taught English for Academic Purposes and tutored on the Manchester Leadership Programme during my ESRC-funded postgraduate study at University of Manchester.

 I am a keen choral singer, recovering pianist and dilettante fiction writer, and am fascinated by how we communicate and learn at the intersections of art and language.